 - Create positive changes in behaviour

 - Boost resilience to negative events

-Eight weeks of mindfulness practice has been shown to change the shape of our brain, as well as encouraging our brain towards more positive feelings and thoughts.
+Eight weeks of mindfulness practice can change the shape of your brain as well as encourage it towards more positive feelings and thoughts.
 Think greater resilience, increased self-awareness, improved empathy, better emotional control, increased generosity and better mood.

 The science of gratitude

 Gratitude is a form of mindfulness that can help us slow down and take a beat to notice all that’s good in our lives – even the small things we might usually take for granted.
 Expressing gratitude can help us cultivate appreciation for our lives and help us see the world with different eyes.
 This can have a profound difference on our stress levels and general wellbeing.

 Over the past 20 years scientists have examined the origins of gratitude from an evolutionary perspective, looking into the potential benefits and positive implications of cultivating a daily gratitude practice.

 “Feeling happier, calmer and less stressed are just some of the benefits of writing down what you’re grateful for each day.”